-Today marks the 175 years since te Tiriti o Waitangi (The Treaty of Waitangi), New Zealand’s founding document, was signed.
+Today marks the day that te Tiriti o Waitangi (The Treaty of Waitangi), New Zealand’s founding document, was signed.
 This milestone is an opportunity to reflect on the Treaty and what it means for conservation.

 The natural environment is important to all New Zealanders.
 It’s a part of who we are and underpins our lives.
 There is a responsibility to protect our taonga/treasures for future generations.